Matt’s Lite Impressions: Wii Edition

 PS3 launching in Hong Kong and Taiwan on November 17

-As an American, it is my god given right to believe I am more important than any damn foreigner. → Shadow of the Article
+As an American, it is my god given right to believe I am more important than any damn foreigner.
+Ergo, screw these stupid countries.
+We should be receiving their batches of PS3s.
+As a gamer, it’s good to see these markets opening up. → Final Fantasy Mystic Post

 No more whining about PSP homebrew, please